-Scholars have now well documented how discourses and practices have shifted upwards to supranational and intergovernmental venues, downwards to local governments, and outwards to societal actors such as civil society actors (Guiraudon and Lahav 2000).
+Scholars have now well-documented how discourses and practices have shifted upwards to supranational and intergovernmental venues, downwards to local governments, and outwards to societal actors such as civil society actors (Guiraudon and Lahav 2000).
 What was still scarce literature ten years ago is now a burgeoning subfield (Dekker et al. 2015; Fourot 2015).
-The increased interest in the local aspect of migration policy-making has been observed notably in Europe, North America as well as in in the Global South.
+The increased interest in the local aspect of migration policy-making has been observed notably in Europe, North America as well as in the Global South.
 The "local turn" of migration policies has even been more pronounced since the political crisis of 2015, notably caused by the non-respect of the 1951 Geneva convention on refugees.

 Its accompanying camps, emergency shelters, and buildings occupation have put cities across the world under the microscope.
 In this context, the literature on the local turn on migration is far from being unified.

 Along with our partner Plan urbanisme construction architecture (PUCA), we are organizing a conference in Paris (June 2021) that aims to take stock of the research on the local turn and the reception of exiles in cities by focusing on the roles of networks and multi-level governance arrangements.
 By looking at the supranational, national, and local levels of governance in Europe, North America, and the Global South, this conference will provide a comprehensive picture of why, how, and with which results cities are dealing with the challenges and the opportunities created by current migration flows.